 What is cybersecurity in development?

-It means integrating security at every phase of software creation to prevent vulnerabilities and cyber threats.
+Integrating security at every phase of software creation to prevent threats.

-They automate and support secure coding, testing, threat modeling, and compliance processes, ensuring security is embedded continuously.
+They automate testing, threat modeling, and security checks.

-How can cybersecurity be integrated into agile development teams?
+How can cybersecurity be integrated into Agile teams?

 What is compliance automation in CI/CD?

-It automates security policy checks and compliance reporting within continuous integration pipelines, reducing manual effort and risk.
+It automates security policy checks and reduces risk.